dickinson0718/f23-classmaterial/README.md

 - Monday & Wednesday 12-12:50 PM In A-2-108 MAK
 - Tuesday 11:30-12:20 PM in CIS Success Center (MAK C-2-205)
 - Thursday 11:15-12:00PM in A-2-108 MAK
+- Additional Office Hours by Appointment.
+Send me an email and we can find a common time to meet.
+I’m available virtually too!

 ### Course Schedule